Case 3 Prototype First

 • Is the computational capacity sufficient for peak-hour transaction throughput?

-The investor is ready to fund the full project.
+The project sponsor is considering the full project scope.
 The team asks to start.
-The question is: should the full budget be committed before these questions are answered?
+The question is: should the full engineering effort be committed before these questions are answered?

 2. Choice

-TA → PP Prototype only — real funding target is H1
+TA → PP Prototype only — initial delivery target is H1

-The calculator uses the full lifecycle (Choice #1) for labor distribution, but the actual funding commitment covers only TA and PP — the stages required to reach H1 (Prototype).
-Stages TP, WP, and IM are staffed at 1 FTE each — a deliberate signal that they are not financed until the prototype decision is made.
+The calculator uses the full lifecycle (Choice #1) for labor distribution, but the active delivery scope covers only TA and PP — the stages required to reach H1 (Prototype).
+Stages TP, WP, and IM are staffed at 1 FTE each — a deliberate signal that they are not included in the active delivery scope until the prototype checkpoint is reached.

 3. Target Stage